nomeski80/OGK.Tattoo/README.md

 When saving the images from instagram they saved as a mhtml files.
 So they didn't show up properly on my site.
 To solve this problem I went back into my folder on my laptop and saved the images again as JPEG files.

+To make the gallery images responsive I wanted them to adjust the column count from 1-4 depending on the size of the screen.
+It was stuck between 1 and 4 for a while but then I noticed I had used the wrong ID for the 2 & 3 so I altered it and now it works.